-The process of will writing and the terminology used surrounding it can be confusing.
-That is why we’re here at Middletons; to explain the process and make it clear for you.
-Below you will find out what and how to obtain a grant of probate or letters of administration.
+The process of Will writing and the terminology surrounding it can be confusing.
+That is why we’re here, to explain the process in plain and simple terms to ensure everything is clear for you.

 Everything went very smoothly with the move and I wanted to thank you very much for your help, I have found working with you very easy and you always got back to me straight away whenever I have had questions.

 Ian highly recommended you and I can see why.
 Thanks again.